keerat15/pms/README.md

 ## Description

 This project is a frontend application for managing projects at TATA Steel.
-The launguages used for the same are HTML, CSS and JavaScript.
+The languages used for the same are HTML, CSS and JavaScript.
 It provides functionality for two types of users: managers and employees.